Pediatric Hypocalcemia

 • Malabsorption syndromes

-• Alkalosis: Respiratory alkalosis is caused by hyperventilation; metabolic alkalosis occurs with the administration of bicarbonate, diuretics, or chelating agents, such as the high doses of citrates taken in during massive blood transfusions.
+• Alkalosis - Respiratory alkalosis is caused by hyperventilation; metabolic alkalosis occurs with the administration of bicarbonate, diuretics, or chelating agents, such as the high doses of citrates taken in during massive blood transfusions

-• Pseudohypocalcemia (ie, hypoalbuminemia): Serum calcium concentration decreases by 0.8 mg/dL for every 1 g/dL fall in concentration of plasma albumin.
+• Pseudohypocalcemia (ie, hypoalbuminemia) - Serum calcium concentration decreases by 0.8 mg/dL for every 1 g/dL fall in concentration of plasma albumin

-• “Hungry bones syndrome:" Rapid skeletal mineral deposition is seen in infants with rickets or hypoparathyroidism after starting vitamin D therapy.
+• “Hungry bones syndrome" - Rapid skeletal mineral deposition is seen in infants with rickets or hypoparathyroidism after starting vitamin D therapy

 Epidemiology

-Occurrence in the United States
+United States statistics

-International occurrence
+International statistics

 No variation is reported across national boundaries.
 However, late-onset hypocalcemia is more common in infants in developing countries where babies are fed cow's milk or formulas containing high amounts of phosphate than in countries where infants are fed human milk or formulas containing low amounts of phosphate.

 A cross-sectional study conducted in India found that hypocalcemia occurred in 26% of children hospitalized because of severe acute malnutrition.
-Hypocalcemia was detected most often in severely malnourished children with rickets, abdominal distension, and sepsis.
-[13]
+Hypocalcemia was detected most often in severely malnourished children with rickets, abdominal distention, and sepsis.
+[16]

 Age-related demographics